ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/create_new_id_state.rst

 General information
 ===================

-* To ensure proper independence of the stateflows from the sampleTime, try to make if-statements with a counter value in relation to the sampleTime.
+* To ensure proper independence of the Stateflow from the sampleTime, try to make if-statements with a counter value in relation to the sampleTime.
   (instead of ``==20000`` create a variable in the init-functions of the stateflow with ``two_seconds_counter==uint32(2/GlobalConfig.sampleTimeISR)`` ).
 * Avoid i.e. ``after(1.0,sec)`` state transition conditions.
-Create custom counter values for i.e. 1 second delays.
-Otherwise the transition won't scale with different sample times.
+Create custom counter values for, i.e., 1-second delays.
+Otherwise, the transition won't scale with different sample times.
-* A three-phase testbench setup with a PMSM, inverter, load machine and physical couplings is included in the subsystem ``Hardware``.
-This can be used to test the new stateflow.
+* A three-phase testbench setup with a PMSM, inverter, load machine, and physical couplings is included in the subsystem ``Hardware``.
+This can be used to test the new Stateflow.
 * To signal which state is currently active, each state in one ``ID-state`` has a unique ``activeState`` value.
-Each ``ID-state`` follows the naming scheme of ``Yxx``, where ``Y`` is the decimal for the state, and ``xx`` the decimals for the substates (i.e. 621).
+Each ``ID-state`` follows the naming scheme of ``Yxx``, where ``Y`` is the decimal for the state, and ``xx``is the decimal for the sub-states (i.e., 621).
 * The simulink model resides in the ParameterID docs folder ``docs/source/mpsoc/software_framework/ParameterID/simulink_model``.
 * The ParameterID simulink model uses `subsystem references <https://de.mathworks.com/help/simulink/ug/referenced-subsystem-1.html>`_ to include the various ID-States.
-  This has the advantage, that ``ID-States`` which work even for different ParameterID configurations (i.e. 3ph, 6ph, 9ph, etc.), can be referenced.
-This ensures, that less code duplication is needed.
+  This has the advantage that ``ID-States``, which work even for different ParameterID configurations (i.e., 3ph, 6ph, 9ph, etc.), can be referenced.
+This ensures that less code duplication is needed.

-Changes in the Simulation model
+Changes in the simulation model
 ===============================

 #.
 Open the ParameterID model and insert a new chart.
 #.
 Add the necessary inputs.
 These most likely include :ref:`uz_Global_config_struct`, :ref:`uz_Control_flags_struct` and :ref:`uz_Actual_values_struct`.
 #.
 If applicable, add the :ref:`uz_Controller_parameters_struct` bus as output with the name.
 #.
 Select the appropriate bus types for the inputs and outputs.
-I.e. for the ControlFlags bus.
+I.e., for the ControlFlags bus.

     .. image:: ../images/assign_bus.png

 #.
-Add acknowledgement-flags as outputs of the state.
+Add acknowledgement flags as outputs of the state.

    * If the state is designed as an OfflineID-state, add two outputs with the names ``enteredStateID`` and ``finishedStateID``.
    * If it is designed as an OnlineID-state, the output ``enteredStateID`` is sufficient.